Water for Elephants: Concept

 Gruen has said that the backbone of her story parallels the biblical story of Jacob in the Book of Genesis.

 Title

 In the beginning of the novel, Jacob mocks another nursing home resident who claims to have worked in the circus and carried the water for the elephants.
-The circus train only had a limited amount of water on board, and elephants can drink between 100–300 litres per day (approximately 26–80 gallons).
+The circus train only had a limited amount of water on board, and elephants can drink between 100 and 300 litres per day (approximately 26–80 gallons).

 In a later flashback to Jacob's younger years, Jacob is brought to Uncle Al, the manager of the circus, who taunts him by asking, "You want to carry water for elephants, I suppose?"